 Accessing help topics from the Help pane

-This section does not apply to Dynamics 365 for Talent.
+This section does not apply to Dynamics 365 Talent.
 The Help system for Talent is automatically connected to Task guides for the product.
 Also, you cannot create custom Task guides for Talent.

 Accessing Task guides from the Help pane